aws-amplify/amplify-ui/.changeset/few-eggs-sit.md

 "@aws-amplify/ui-react": minor
 ---

-feat(react): Add IconProvider to customize icons globally for all Amplify UI components
+feat(react): Add IconsProvider to customize icons globally for all Amplify UI components

 Components that use icons:
 * Alert